watson-developer-cloud/java-sdk/README.md

 Make sure you are using the service credentials and not your IBM Cloud account/password.
 Check the API endpoint, you may need to update the default using `setEndPoint()`.

-## Changes for v4.0
-Version 4.0 focuses on the move to programmatically-generated code for many of the services.
-See the [changelog](https://github.com/watson-developer-cloud/java-sdk/wiki/Changelog) for the details.
-This version also includes many breaking changes as a result of standardizing behavior across the new generated services.
-Full details on migration from previous versions can be found [here](https://github.com/watson-developer-cloud/java-sdk/wiki/Migration).

 ## Debug